-CURAFA is an initiative of Merck, a German multinational pharmaceutical, chemical, and life sciences company which seeks to offer affordable, accessible, and quality healthcare.
+CURAFA is an initiative of Merck, a German multinational pharmaceutical, chemical, and life sciences company that seeks to offer affordable, accessible, and quality healthcare.
 CURAFA is a collection of clinics that provide integrated healthcare services to underserved communities in Kenya.
-Their aim is to make quality services accessible and affordable for patients, offering medicine, basic clinical services and digital health solutions from disease screening, to remote physician consultations, while also providing access to disease awareness and education.
+Their aim is to make quality services accessible and affordable for patients, offering medicine, basic clinical services, and digital health solutions from disease screening, to remote physician consultations, while also providing access to disease awareness and education.

 CURAFA has established five facilities located in Gikambura, Limuru, Tuala, Mlolongo, and Kaani, and the facilities are registered, owned, and managed by qualified local pharmacists and nurses.

 Merck sold CURAFA to a social enterprise called Access Afya, who run high-quality, affordable primary healthcare in Nairobi’s informal settlements.
-The anchor of their model is a chain of quality assured, low-cost micro-clinics in poor areas.
+The anchor of their model is a chain of quality-assured, low-cost micro-clinics in poor areas.

-As a Responsible Leaders Fellow from ESMT Berlin, I worked with Chahat Singla, also an ESMT Responsible Leaders Fellow and the CURAFA team to address challenges faced by entrepreneurs at their medical facilities.
+As a Responsible Leaders Fellow from ESMT Berlin, I worked with Chahat Singla, also an ESMT Responsible Leaders Fellow, and the CURAFA team to address challenges faced by entrepreneurs at their medical facilities.
 My role as a consultant with Merck’s Curafa project was focused on improving the efficiency of the processes and increasing the revenues of the clinics.

 In the initial two weeks of our field trip to Kenya, we visited all five CURAFA facilities to conduct interviews with the entrepreneurs, clinicians, and pharmacists working at the CURAFA sites.
-It was crucial to understanding the challenges faced by staff on the ground and their perspective of the services offered by CURAFA.
+It was crucial to understand the challenges faced by staff on the ground and their perspective of the services offered by CURAFA.